 Scope does not include standardized cost categories or reporting format and there would be no future cost tracking method or standards for the permittees.

-Due to different permit requirements, extrapolating case study findings from one region to another may not be practical and would be timeconsuming.
+Due to different permit requirements, extrapolating case study findings from one region to another may not be practical and would be time-consuming.

 Option 3: Hybrid approach.
 The project would be broken down into two distinct phases: case studies and standardized cost reporting policy.
 The final deliverable for the case study phase would be a report detailing existing cost categories used by different case study participants.
 The report would also document potential barriers to the implementation of a statewide cost reporting method, which would then inform the second phase of the project: development of the standardized cost reporting policy.